infretis/infretis/examples/gromacs/puckering/README.md

 python ../scripts/concatenate.py -path load/${nr} -tpr ../gromacs_input/topol.tpr -out path${nr}.xyz
 ```

+## The transition rate

-When you approach a reasonable number of paths in your simulation you can start analysing the output.
+When you approach a reasonable number of paths in your simulation you can start analyzing the output.
 The following script calculates the rate, along with some other properties such as the crossing probability and error estimates.

 ```bash
 python ../wham/Wham_Pcross.py -toml infretis.toml -data infretis_data.txt
 ```
-The running average of the rate is given in the `runav_rate.txt` file, with the value in the fourth column giving the best estimate for the rate.
+The running average of the rate is written to the `runav_rate.txt` file, with the value in the fourth column giving the best estimate for the rate.
 The last line/point in this file is the estimated transition rate using all paths.
+Other files you may want to inspect are the `Pcross.txt` for the crossing probability as a function of $\theta$, the `runav_flux` and `runav_Pcross.txt` for the running average of the flux and the crossing probability, and the `err*.txt` files for estimates of the relative error in the corresponding properties.